try-firefly/try-firefly.github.io/content/posts/case-study.md

 Elasticsearch was a little too heavyweight for our needs, with most of its features simply not being necessary for our use case.
 While it accepted both trace and metric data as well as supporting OpenTelemetry, it was too broad in its feature set while lacking the specificity we needed.
 Integration of Elasticsearch would have required more work to set up multiple components to achieve the same results as other alternatives out-of-the-box.

 Timestream fell by the wayside in a few key areas in comparison to Promscale.
-TimescaleDB had 5-175 times the query speed, 6000 times higher inserts and was also up to 220 times cheaper, it was therefore a simple choice [12].
+TimescaleDB had 5-175 times the query speed, 6000 times higher inserts and was also up to 220 times cheaper, it was therefore a simple choice<sup>[12](#ref_12)</sup>.
 We also wanted to avoid having our pipeline dependent on the AWS cloud.
 Allowing users to host and own their data anywhere they wanted would allow Firefly to expand to other serverless function platforms without lock-in to a specific cloud provider.

 The query language used was also a major deciding factor.
 Promscale supports queries in SQL, PromQL and Jaeger query.
 SQL's continued pervasiveness in the industry meant we could support as many engineers as possible right out of the box.

-There were a number of tradeoffs we made in choosing Promscale, such as project maturity, TimescaleDB being more CPU hungry, query performance underperforming databases focused solely on one metric type, among others[13].
+There were a number of tradeoffs we made in choosing Promscale, such as project maturity, TimescaleDB being more CPU hungry, query performance underperforming databases focused solely on one metric type, among others<sup>[13](#ref_13)</sup>.
 However, we felt it more than made up for these areas with its refined focus, ease-of-use, ability to store both metric and trace data types, and the strong team surrounding the project.

 ---